-All Jensen Coaxials are available in a variety of "Bass Reflex" Cabinets to make complete Reproducers.
+All Jensen Coaxials are available in a variety of \"Bass Reflex" Cabinets to make complete Reproducers.
 List prices of complete reproducers range from \$84 to \$212.

-Ask for Data Sheet No. 136 and get complete information about Jensen Coaxial Speakers and Reproducers - all are now ready for immediate delivery. Å new 24-page Jensen Catalogue also awaits your request.
+Ask for Data Sheet No. 136 and get complete information about Jensen Coaxial Speakers and Reproducers - all are now ready for immediate delivery.
+A new 24-page Jensen Catalogue also awaits your request.

-Designers and Manufacturers of Fine stocustic Equipment JENSEN MANUFACTURING CO., 6611 S. LARAMIE AVE., CHICAGO 38, U.S.A.

-In Canada-Copper Wire Products, Ltd., 11 King Street West, Toronto igh Quality ''AM RANSCRIPTIONS
+JENSEN MANUFACTURING CO., 6611 S. LARAMIE AVE., CHICAGO 38, U.S.A.
+In Canada-Copper Wire Products, Ltd., 11 King Street West, Toronto